Chrislundh98/BadUSB/WinClean/README.md

 ### Description
 Removes the hibernate system files to free up loads of space (gigabytes), deletes temp files and cleans/sorts your desktop.
 This script is not harmful and is designed to quickly clean your computer with the press of a button

+### Description 2.0
+Added functionality for maintenance, error handling and logging.